 The experiment shows that the "prune-false" approach is never preferable to the "pure-with" approach.
 Each fails beyond a 10-node graph; and the "prune-false" method is slower.
 This is very much to be expected.
 It was implemented only for pedagogic purposes and, more importantly, to provide the framework that allows the implementation of early pruning—the "prune-true" approach.

 The experiment also shows that the "prune-true" approach is viable and quick even for graphs with unimaginably huge numbers of possible paths.

 This leads to two conclusions:

-Implication of the stress-test experiment for the implementation of the computation of of Bacon Numbers
+Implication of the stress-test experiment for the implementation of the computation of Bacon Numbers

-The introduction to the Computing Bacon Numbers for actors listed in the IMDb section mentions this data set:
+The introduction to the section Using a recursive CTE to compute Bacon Numbers for actors listed in the IMDb mentions this data set: